POST /payments

 payment_token

-in confirm call
+in confirm callpayment_method_id

 (which is a token representing the actual payment instrument, which could be a payment token, network token, or payment processor token) significantly reduces your PCI DSS scope.
 Hyperswitch securely stores the sensitive card details and provides you with this token.
 While you still need to ensure your systems handle payment_method_id